davidegat/G-PoinT/README.md

 template_path = "./templates/template.pptx"
 template_folder = "./templates/"
 output_directory = "/path/to/your/output/directory"</code><br>
 For further configurations, look variables and comments at the beginning of the script.
-Most of the parameters can be changed on the fly via gui (e.g. language).<br><br>
+Language can also be changed "on the fly" via GUI (see videos).<br><br>
 <b>Running and using G-PoinT</b>:<br>
 <code>cd G-PoinT</code><br>
 <code>python3 ./pptgui.py</code><br>